This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 License.

 to top of page

-In a big difference from British block instruments, the German manual block system is not a communication system but a pure safety appliance that adds positive locking of signals to the block working.
+In contrast to British block instruments, the German manual block system is not a communication system but a pure safety appliance that adds positive locking of signals to the block working.
 On manual block lines, with the exception of block release messages, train movements are generally controlled by the same train messages as on lines without a line block system.
 However, the train messages are no longer a safety procedure but just for traffic regulation.
 Block release messages are obsolete since block release is safely effected by the line block system.

 The development of the German manual block system is closely related to the invention of the characteristic German block instrument, in German called a "Blockfeld" (literal translation: block field).
 This term sounds completely odd even in the German language.
 It was named after the instrument's small indicator field.
 German signalling experts proposed to replace the odd term "Blockfeld" by the much better term "Fernschloss" (remote locking device) but that idea was not successful.
 So we have still to live with the tradional term.
 The German block instrument was invented by Carl Frischen in 1871.
 In German signalling history, Carl Frischen played a very similar role as Edward Tyer in Britain and William Robinson in the USA.